A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Introduction

 Clearly, we can also apply FMB in the setting of M-estimation (\cite{huber_robust_1964}) and Generalized Method of Moment (\cite{hansen_large_1982}), obtaining a fast version of the bootstrap methods derived in \cite{hall_bootstrap_1996} for $m$-dependent data and \cite{inoue_bootstrapping_2006} for strongly mixing data.

 The structure of the paper is as follows.
 Section \ref{Sketch_Methodology} is a simple introduction to the FMB algorithm in the univariate case.
-In Section \ref{MParam}, we briefly present the GEL estimator for strongly mixing time series, using this framework as a tool to extend the FMB to the multivariate setting.
 There, we also discuss connections between FMB and already existing resampling schemes.
-In Section \ref{implement}, we give details on the implementation aspects of the FMB, emphasizing the relation between the choice of the kernel and the properties of the long-run variance estimator.
-We present the main theoretical results in Section \ref{Theory}.
-In particular, we discuss connections with the recent literature on confidence distributions.
+In Section \ref{MParam}, we briefly present the GMM and GEL estimators for strongly mixing time series, using these frameworks as a tool to extend FMB to the multivariate setting.
+We itemize our assumptions and present the main theoretical results in Section \ref{Theory}.
+In Section \ref{implement}, we give details on the implementation aspects of FMB, emphasizing the relation between the choice of the kernel and the properties of the long-run variance estimator.
+We also discuss connections with the recent literature on confidence distributions, that we use in our empirical application.
 We present our Monte Carlo experiments in Section \ref{Monte_Carlo}, and a real data example in Section \ref{empirical_application}.
-Finally, we itemize our assumptions and prove our theorems in an appendix.
-We give the proofs of some technical lemmas in the supplementary material (available online).
+Finally, we prove our theorems in appendix.
+For some technical lemmas, we give the proofs in the Supplementary Material (available online).